 This site was completely re-built into a content management system with a home page showcasing the facility’s best views in a moving slider.
 The idea was to stay simple with content, and so the middle layout portion was simplified to contain only three columns (instead of including the usual sidebar with multiple elements).
 The footer was used to add more visuals and to help visitors easily contact the centre, which would further help sales.

 Looking for my WordPress Web development and strategy portfolio?

 Below are links to a sampling of the web sites I've worked on (I've done more than this!).
 If you're looking for specific examples not listed here, let me know!

 Please also note: after I hand over a 'pristine' website to my clients, they can do whatever they want with them.
-That means sometimes they'll make design or content decisions that I would not have done, or that I would commend.
+That means sometimes they'll make design or content decisions that I would not have done, or that I would not recommend.
 Sometimes this is obvious.
-Sometime's it's not.
+Sometimes it's not.
 I've tried to note where these instances have happened below.
-But technically, it can happy on any site, and at any time.
+But technically, they can happen on any site, and at any time.
 I don't monitor them daily!